Magic and Mayhem: Music

 The background music for Magic and Mayhem was composed by Afro Celt Sound System, and was highly regarded by game reviews.
 As stated by Simon Emmerson, founder of the group, in the game's manual:

 Emmerson was joined on the soundtrack by musicians Ronan Browne (bagpipes), Nigel Eaton (hurdy-gurdy), James McNally (bodhrán, accordion, whistle, percussion), and Rémi Chauvet (harp).

 Movies and cutscenes

 Magic and Mayhem uses distinctive claymation for its movie cutscenes.

 The game's creatures and mythological characters were constructed by animation expert Alan Friswell, using the stop-motion techniques made popular in the films of Willis O'Brien and Ray Harryhausen.
 The figures were made of modelling clay and latex rubber, over an armature of wire and ball-and-socket joints.
 The models were then moved incrementally, while being filmed one frame at a time.

 Development

 The game was announced in January 1998.

 Reception

 The game received favorable reviews according to the review aggregation website GameRankings.
 Computer Games Strategy Plus and PC Accelerator gave the MSN Gaming Zone version favorable reviews, a few months before it was released Stateside.

+According to Manveer Heir from Voodoo Extreme, the game was a financial success in Europe.